MRCIEU/CheckSumStats/README.md

 with minor allele frequency close to
 0.5.

 ## Step 4.
-Check whether the reported effect size corresponds to log odds ratios
+Check whether the reported effect size corresponds to log odds ratios and has the expected distribution

 We next compare the predicted log odds ratio to the reported effect size, in order to identify other potential errors or issues.
 This step